What would the rational Urysohn space and the random graph look like if they were uncountable?: Conclusions

 \section{Conclusions}

 Is the theory we develop entitled to be called "the uncountable Fra\"iss\'e theory with finite supports"?
-We left it to the reader's opinion.
+We left it to the reader to decide.
 Obviously, similarity of forcing notions

 and